What is the course about?

 When I've finished, what course can I do next?

-You may wish to consider another intermediate creative writing course such as Novel writing or Short story writing at City Lit.
-Alternatively, you may feel ready to progress to one of our advanced critical workshops.
+You may wish to consider another intermediate creative writing course at City Lit such as Starting your novel or Short story writing.
+Alternatively, if you feel ready to submit your work for rigorous constructive feedback you are welcome to enrol in one of our Advanced fiction writing workshops.